-We paid our directors and executive officers an aggregate amount of approximately \$6.25 million for services provided in fiscal year 2019, including approximately \$2.87 million of salary, \$2.12 million of share-based payments, \$1.25 million of commissions and bonuses and \$0.01 million of pension, retirement and similar benefit plans.
-For more information regarding a description of applicable stock-based and cash-based plans, see Note 19 to our audited consolidated financial statements.
+We paid our directors and executive officers an aggregate amount of approximately \$5.7 million for services provided in fiscal year 2020, including approximately \$2.6 million of salary, \$0.2 million of share-based payments, \$2.9 million of commissions and bonuses and \$0.01 million of pension, retirement and similar benefit plans.
+For more information regarding a description of applicable stock-based and cash-based plans, see Note 19 to our audited consolidated financial statements included at the end of this annual report.

-The equity ownership of our executive officers and directors is described below under the heading "Principal and Selling Shareholder."
+The equity ownership of our executive officers and directors is described below under the heading "Item 7A.
+Major Shareholders."

-In addition, our board of directors adopted a new equity benefit plan as described under "IBEX Limited 2020 Long Term Incentive Plan" pursuant to which a total of 1,287,326.13 common shares will be authorized for issuance (as further described below).
-In connection with this offering and under the 2020 LTIP Plan, we intend to grant certain non-employee directors, officers and other employees options to purchase common shares based on a dollar value.
-Based on an initial public offering price of \$19.00 per share, options to purchase a total of 341,843 common shares at an exercise price equal to the initial public offering price of \$19.00 will be granted under the 2020 LTIP Plan, including option grants to Mohammed Khaishgi 50,068 shares, Shuja Keen 2,778 shares, John Jones 3,259 shares, Daniella Ballou-Aares 2,066 shares, Robert Dechant of 45,027 shares, Karl Gabel of 19,627 shares, Bruce Dawson of 8,114 shares, David Afdahl of 10,819 shares, Christy O'Connor of 9,025 shares, and Julie Casteel of 6,574 shares.
-See "Certain Relationships and Related Transactions-IPO Option Grants."
+In addition, our board of directors adopted a new equity benefit plan as described under "IBEX Limited 2020 Long Term Incentive Plan" pursuant to which a total of 1,287,326.13 common shares are authorized for issuance (as further described below).
+On August 7, 2020, under the 2020 LTIP Plan, we granted certain non-employee directors, officers and other employees options to purchase common shares based on a dollar value.
+Options to purchase a total of 341,843 common shares at an exercise price of \$19.00 per share were granted under the 2020 LTIP Plan, including option grants to Mohammed Khaishgi 50,068 shares, Shuja Keen 2,778 shares, John Jones 3,259 shares, Daniella Ballou-Aares 2,066 shares, Robert Dechant of 45,027 shares, Karl Gabel of 19,627 shares, Bruce Dawson of 8,114 shares, David Afdahl of 10,819 shares, Christy O'Connor of 9,025 shares, and Julie Casteel of 6,574 shares.